sider/sider-docs/docs/getting-started/custom-configuration.md

 ### For Bundler

 Sider uses [Bundler](https://bundler.io) to install Ruby dependencies (called _gems_).

-By default, if gems for an analyzer are in your `Gemfile.lock`, Sider will install the gems without `sider.yml`.
-Also, if `Gemfile.lock` is not found, Sider will use our default version instead of installing gems.

-If your analysis fails with this default behavior, the `dependencies` option helps you.
-Sider decides a Ruby analyzer version in the following order:
+A Ruby analyzer version is decided in the following order:

 1. by the `dependencies` option in your `sider.yml` file
 2. in your `Gemfile.lock` file